rdpmakers/PojavJREs/README.md

-Java JDK/JRE Collections for Pojav (64-Bit only)
+Java JRE Collections for Pojav (64-Bit only)